What is an accessibility review?

 Scheduling & session details

 - Scheduling is subject to lab space and reviewer availability.
-Please note that we are scheduling Fall 2019 reviews 2-4 weeks out due to increased demand.

 - All reviews require a completed review template with tasks/questions to be submitted prior to the testing date.